GoogleCloudPlatform/generative-ai/gemini/sample-apps/photo-discovery/README.md

 Users can run the Flutter app and take or upload a photo of a landmark.
 The app identifies the subject name and provides a brief description.

-To learn more about the subject of the photo, tap “tell me more” to chat with Khanh, an AI agent build built with Vertex AI Agent Builder, and ask follow-up questions about the history of subject in the photo based on information Wikipedia.
+To learn more about the subject of the photo, tap "tell me more" to chat with Khanh, an AI agent build built with Vertex AI Agent Builder, and ask follow-up questions about the history of subject in the photo based on information Wikipedia.

 The agent can also identify merchandise from the [Google Merchandise Store](https://your.googlemerchandisestore.com) and provide product name, description, pricing, and purchase link by referencing a Google Merchandise store dataset.